FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 Crutches are made of either wood, carbon fiber, and polymer composite or metal alloys.
 Your body weight may dictate the type that best fits you.
 There are various types of crutches, based on how you hold them.
 They include underarm, elbow, and triceps.
 Each is described depending on the part of the arm that supports it.

-See also How to Store Shoes in Storage Unit
+See also How to Clean White Buck Shoes

 So, now that we have the basics of the two walking aids in our topic, let’s skip to the main agenda.